 1. UniFi Cloud Gateway Fiber (UCG-Fiber): The best non-Wi-Fi router for a top-tier 10 Gbps network

 The UCG-Fiber is currently the best compact console for a home or small office.
-It features three 10Gbps ports and five 2.5Gbps ports, one of which supports PoE+.
-As a result, it’s a perfect non-Wi-Fi router that can host an access point right out of the box, preferably the U7 Pro Max, U7 Pro XG, or one of those that feature PoE+ (or PoE) standards.
+It features three 10Gbps ports, five 2.5Gbps ports, and one PoE+-capable port.
+As a result, it’s a perfect non-Wi-Fi router that can host an access point right out of the box, preferably the U7 Pro Max, U7 Pro XG, or one of those that support PoE+ (or PoE).

-The gateway comes with an integrated SSD slot to host storage for its various other features, including Protect, an advanced surveillance system.
+The gateway comes with an integrated SSD slot for storage of its other features, including Protect, an advanced surveillance system.

 If you need more 10Gbps ports for your network, the Switch Pro XG 8 PoE is the ideal choice to couple with the UCG-Fiber.
 In this case, thanks to the switch’s PoE++ support, you can also opt for higher-end UniFi access points, such as the U7 Pro XGS, U7 Pro Max, or even the ultimate E7.